usc-isi-i2/dig-sandpaper/README.md

 # Docker deployment instructions

-`docker run -it -P digsandpaper:digsandpaper`
+`docker run -it -P uscisii2:digsandpaper`

 * If you want to provide a custom config file, you can volume mount the config directory

-`docker run -it -v config:/etc/sandpaper/config -P digsandpaper:digsandpaper`
+`docker run -it -v config:/etc/sandpaper/config -P uscisii2:digsandpaper`

 * By default digsandpaper will use the file at /etc/sandpaper/config/sandpaper.json.
 If you need to point to a different config in the mounted volume, create a config directory and put your config in there, and then use the following command

-`docker run -it -v config:/etc/sandpaper/config -P digsandpaper:digsandpaper bin/start.sh --config config/your-custom-config.json --host 0.0.0.0`
+`docker run -it -v config:/etc/sandpaper/config -P uscisii2:digsandpaper bin/start.sh --config config/your-custom-config.json --host 0.0.0.0`

 * Docker will expose a port that you should be able to query

-`docker run -d -p 9876:9876 digsandpaper:digsandpaper`
+`docker run -d -p 9876:9876 uscisii2:digsandpaper`
 `curl -XGET localhost:9876`

 # Development instructions